Frequently Asked Questions

 Winners will be selected on or about June 1, 2019 and notified by email shortly thereafter.
 The list of participating photographers will be posted on this website no later than June 17, 2019.

 When will The FENCE be unveiled?

-The Brooklyn FENCE will be unveiled in June, and Boston, Atlanta, Santa Fe, Durham, Denver, and Calgary FENCE exhibitions will follow in the coming months.
+The Brooklyn FENCE will be unveiled in June, and Boston, Atlanta, Houston, Denver, Sarasota, Seattle, and Calgary FENCE exhibitions will follow in the coming months.
+For more detailed information, please visit our Host Cities page.
 An announcement with the exact times and dates for each city will be made in the summer.